 How can I learn more about the Trustee Matching Scholarship Program?

-This fact sheet offers details about how you can leverage University support and target your gift.
-You may also contact development staff for any of Penn State’s colleges or campuses, or you may call or email:
+You may contact development staff for any of Penn State’s colleges or campuses, or you may call or email:

 David J. Lieb

 Associate Vice President for Development and Alumni Relations